 - Blue smoke

-- Slower acceleration times
+- Slower acceleration

-- The engine does not accelerate past a certain RPM (usually idle speed).
+- The engine does not accelerate past a certain RPM (usually idle speed)

-- Your engine cuts out (due to additional backpressure).
+- Your engine cuts out (due to additional backpressure)

 - There is a rattling noise from the exhaust

-How Long Should a Catalytic Converter Last?
+How Long Does a Catalytic Converter Last?

-However, if you look after your ‘cat’ properly, it should last between 70,000 and 100,000 miles.
+A catalytic converter should last between 70,000 and 100,000 miles.

 How Long Does it Take to Replace a Catalytic Converter?